thingsboard/thingsboard.github.io/_includes/templates/edge/edge-nodes.md

 ![image](/images/edge/nodes/push-to-edge.png)

-Sends messages from cloud (ThingsBoard Platform) to ThingsBoard Edge.
+Pushes messages from Cloud to ThingsBoard Edge if Message Originator assigned to particular edge or is Edge entity.
+This node is used only on Cloud instances to push messages from Cloud to ThingsBoard Edge.

+Supports only **DEVICE, ENTITY_VIEW, ASSET and EDGE Message Originator(s)**.

 ![image](/images/edge/nodes/push-to-edge-form.png)